mmaulwurff/target-spy/README.md

 * Frame around target (off by default);
 * netplay support.

+## Todo
+* an option to tie target info to target position on screen.

 ## Thanks
 * Blue Shadow for examples of code.
 * Spaceman333, Rowsol, Churrupez, Cyanide, isaacpop23, TheRailgunner,
-Lud, Beed28, Ahpiox, ramon.dexter, Dutchygamer, and Tesculpture for ideas and bug reports.
+Lud, Beed28, Ahpiox, ramon.dexter, Dutchygamer, Tesculpture, and vapidscum for ideas and bug reports.
 * Silentdarkness12 and Zhs2 for testing netplay.

 ## Info